Kelta-King/Kelta-King/README.md

 ### Hi there 👋
 I'm a software engineer specializing in website and Android app development, along with maintaining and enhancing operating services.
-I am skilled in Node.js, PHP, Python, Express.js, and React.js.
+I am skilled in Java, Node.js, PHP, SpringBoot, Express.js, and React.js.
 I create seamless web experiences.
 As a full-stack developer, I work on both frontend and backend aspects, ensuring smooth functionality.

 In Android app development, I use React Native to craft engaging mobile experiences.
 My expertise also extends to operating systems, where I excel in C++.
 With 6 years of programming language experience and 2 years of professional work, I've built various applications, including chat apps, patient management systems, and blogging platforms.
 Notably, I developed an online exam system accommodating 1300 simultaneous students.